MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 <img src="../assets/images/apps-in-meetings/share-specific-content-to-stage.png" alt="Share specific parts of the app" width = "900"/>

 To share specific parts of the app to stage, you must add the share to stage APIs to Teams client SDK.
-For more information, see [Teams client SDK APIs](API-references.md).
+For more information, see [API reference](API-references.md).

 ### After a meeting